Erd\H{o}s-P\'osa property of chordless cycles and its applications: Hitting all sunflowers

 \subsection{Polarization of $D$-avoiding sunflowers.}

 We show that every $D$-avoiding sunflower in $G-T_{petal}$ is full.
 This will imply that, in order to hit every $D$-avoiding sunflower it is sufficient to find a hitting set for full sunflowers.
+We illustrate Lemma~\ref{lem:sppdichotomy} in Figure~\ref{fig:sppdichotomy}.

 \begin{LEM} Every $D$-avoiding sunflower $H$ in $G-T_{petal}$ is full, that is, $\spp(H)=V(C)$. \end{LEM} \begin{proof} Suppose $H$ is a $D$-avoiding sunflower in $G-T_{petal}$ such that $8\le \abs{\spp(H)}< \abs{V(C)}$.
-By Lemma~\ref{lem:connectedsupport}, $\spp(H)$ is a subpath of $C$.
-Let $\spp(H)=v_1v_2 \cdots v_{\ell}$.
+By Lemma~\ref{lem:connectedsupport}, $C[\spp(H)]$ is a subpath of $C$.
+Let $C[\spp(H)]=v_1v_2 \cdots v_{\ell}$.
 Choose $x\in V(H)\cap Z_{v_1}$ and $y\in V(H)\cap Z_{v_{\ell}}$, and let $P$ and $Q$ be the two $(x,y)$-paths on $H$.
 As each of $C[\spp(P)]$ and $C[\spp(Q)]$ is connected by Lemma~\ref{lem:connectedsupport}, we have $\spp(P)=\spp(Q)= \spp(H)$.

 Recall that $V(H)\cap V(C)\neq \emptyset$ and $V(H)\cap V(C)$ must be contained in $\spp(H)$.
 We argue that any $v_i\in \spp(H)$ with $i\in \{4, 5, \ldots, \ell-3\}$ does not lie on $H$.
 Suppose $v_i\in V(H)\cap V(C)$ for some $4\leq i\leq \ell-3$.
 Notice that both $x$ and $y$ are distinct from $v_i$.
 Therefore, $v_i$ belongs to exactly one of $P$ and $Q$.
 Without loss of generality, we assume $v_i\in V(P)$.
 Since $v_i\in \spp(Q)$, $Z_{v_i}\cap V(Q)\neq \emptyset$ and thus we can choose a vertex $v'_i$ from the set $Z_{v_i}\cap V(Q)$.
 Lemma~\ref{lem:consecutive} and $v'_i\notin D$ imply that $v'_i$ is not adjacent to $v_1$ or $v_{\ell}$, and thus $v'_i\notin Z_{v_1}$ and $v'_i\notin Z_{v_{\ell}}$.
 This means that $v'_i$ is distinct from $x$ and $y$, especially $v'_i$ is an internal vertex of $Q$.
 However, $v_iv'_i\in E(G)$ is a chord of $H$, a contradiction.